SUKOHI/Wafu/README.md

 Wafu
 ===================
 PHP class that mainly developed for Laravel to provide Japanese data like week name, gender and so on.

-Installation&setting for Laravel
+(This is for Laravel 4.2.
+[For Laravel 5+](https://github.com/SUKOHI/Wafu))

+Installation
 ====

-After installation using composer, add the followings to the array in  app/config/app.php
+Add this package name in composer.json

+    "require": {
+      "sukohi/Wafu": "1.*"
+    }

+Execute composer command.

+    composer update

+Register the service provider in app.php

-    'providers' => array(
+    'providers' => [
         ...Others...,
         'Sukohi\Wafu\WafuServiceProvider',
-    )
+    ]

-Also
+Also alias

-    'aliases' => array(
+    'aliases' => [
         ...Others...,
         'Wafu' => 'Sukohi\Wafu\Facades\Wafu',
-    )
+    ]

 Usage
 ====